 In the bowl of a stand mixer or in a large bowl with a hand mixer, beat together butter, granulated sugar, and brown sugar on medium-high speed until light and fluffy, 2-3 minutes.

 Mix in eggs one at a time, followed by vanilla.
-Reduce the mixer speed to low and slowly add in flour mixture and until it's just combined, taking care not to over-mix.
+Reduce the mixer speed to low and slowly add dry ingredients to wet ingredients and mix until just combined, taking care not to over-mix.

 Gently mix in the sour cream and fold in the raisins.

 Now we're ready to fill the muffin tins.
-First spoon about 2 ½ Tbsp of the plain (coconut-free) batter into each cupcake paper.
-Then top it with about 1 ½ Tbsp of the batter with extra oats and coconut.
+First spoon about 2 ½ tablespoon of the plain (coconut-free) batter into each cupcake paper.
+Then top it with about 1 ½ tablespoon of the batter with extra oats and coconut.

 Bake muffins for about 18-20 minutes until the tops are turning golden and a toothpick inserted into the center comes out clean.